 Acute leukemias varied in PC antigen level.
-In current study, mean PC antigens in 20 acute leukemias were slightly lower than that of the normal individuals.
+In this current study, mean PC antigens in 20 acute leukemias were slightly lower than that of the normal individuals.
 Among FAB subtypes, the decreased PC:Ag concentration were found in those with M5 subtype and hyperleukocytic acute leukemias.
-Moreover, the PC:Ag had no lower in a limited 3 patients with APL complicated by DIC, which suggested the coagulopathy in APL might be due to mechanisms different from other forms of DIC such as infectious disease(eg.septic shock)(39,40).
-The results was similar to previous studies by Griffin etal(24) and Rodeghiero etal(25).

-In clinics, two types of hereditary protein C deficiency can be recognized(4,22).
-In patients with type I protein C deficiency, the plasma concentration of protein C activity and/or protein C antigen will be below the lower limit of the normal range, while the ratio between protein C activity and protein C antigen is still within the normal range.
+Moreover, the PC:Ag had no lower in a limited 3 patients with APL complicated by DIC, which suggested the coagulopathy in APL might be due to mechanisms different from other forms of DIC such as infectious disease (e.g. septic shock)^{39,40}.
+The results was similar to previous studies by Griffin et al.,24 and Rodeghiero et al.25.
+In clinics, two types of hereditary protein C deficiency can be recognized^{4,22}.
+In patients with type I protein C deficiency, the plasma concentration of protein C activity and/or protein C antigen will be below the lower limit of the normal range.
 A type I protein C deficiency inherits as an autosomal dominant trait.
 In type II protein C deficiency, the patients protein C antigen will be within the normal range, while the protein C activity and the ratio between protein C activity and protein C antigen are below the lower limit of the normal range.
-In both types of protein C deficiency the plasma concentration of the other vitamin K dependent coagulation factors should be within normal range.
-The presence of 1 vial PC deficiency plasma which was provided by RM Bertina was the lower than 0.01 u/ml,and which was consisted with the criteria of type I severe protein C deficincy(41-45).
+The presence of 1 vial PC deficiency plasma which was provided by RM Bertina was the lower than 0.01 u/ml, and which was consisted with the criteria of type I severe protein C deficiency41-45.
 In Dutch family, more than 80 patients from 30 unrelated families have been identified with a type I protein C deficiency.
-Individual protein C values may vary between 0.30 and 0.76 u/ml(4,22).
-Up to now, only five patients with a type II protein C deficiency have been reported(22).
+Individual protein C values may vary between 0.30 and 0.76 μl/ml^{4,22}.
+Up to now, only five patients with a type II protein C deficiency have been reported22.
 It seems likely the main prevalence of clinical type I protein C deficiency.
-Like protein C deficiency, familial protein S deficiency is also reported(46-49).
-At present, some case reports and case series suggest that protein C concentrates may improve the outcome in patients with congenital or acquired protein C deficiency(45,50-52).
-The use of protein C concentrates in adult septic shock(53-55) is also testable.
+Like protein C deficiency, familial protein S deficiency is also reported46-49.
+At present, some case reports and case series suggest that protein C concentrates may improve the outcome in patients with congenital or acquired protein C deficiency^{45,50-52}.
+The use of protein C concentrates in adult septic shock53-55 is also testable.